 Location- Our distillery is partially under ground.
 This significantly minimizes energy used for heating our facility in the long Wisconsin winters.

-Organic waste produced in the distillation process (spent grains and fruit) are composted at Milwaukee’s Victory Garden Initiative.
+Organic waste produced in the distillation process (spent grains and fruit) are re-purposed at Yuppie Hill Farm.

-We also diligently collect recycleables for weekly pickup by an environmental services company.
+We also diligently collect recyclables for weekly pickup by an environmental services company.
 We estimate we have already reduced our amount of landfill refuse by approximately 60% compared to previous years.

 Recycle Energy- We use hot water produced during the distillation process for cleaning our equipment before and after batches are produced.
 We are working on a system of converting this wasted heat to help heat our distillery in cool weather.